 - See how the Icthisaur fossil was returned to Lyme Regis

-- 'Meet' Mary Anning at the Natural History Museum in London on a school trip or at one of their holiday activities and see some of the specimens collected by Mary and her brother Joseph in the early 1800s
+- See some of the specimens collected by Mary and her brother Joseph in the early 1800s at the Natural History Museum in London

 - Do some fossil hunting of your own on the Jurassic coast and visit the Lyme Regis Museum, built on the site of Mary Anning's home